 For example, if you only need care during the day, you will be eligible for the lower rate, while if you require 24-hour care, or you have a terminal illness, you will usually receive the higher rate.
 The decided amount will be paid weekly into your bank account.

-The Attendance Allowance rate for 2021/22 is as follows:
+The Attendance Allowance rates for 2022/23 are as follows:

 Attendance Allowance is not means-tested and can be paid regardless of your income, savings or National Insurance contribution record.
 It’s also a tax-free benefit!

 However, to be eligible for Attendance Allowance, you must fulfil the following four criteria:

 You must have reached State Pension age (65+ years)